Riada125/TripBit/README.md

 **Toastify**

-- For the city selection, user profiles and groups pages we implemented popups using Toastify that provide user feedback for interactions with the API.
+- For the city selection, user profiles and groups pages we implemented pop up notifications using [React Toastify](https://fkhadra.github.io/react-toastify/).

 ### File structure